KagamiDigital/salt-asset-manager/contracts/somnia/README.md

 Contains the source code used to reverse engineer the ABI, which includes abi1.json which I still don't know what is for

+It appears you can't delegateStake to the same validator more than once.

 ## STAKER-FULL.json
 Includes the entire ABI reverse engineered from https://testnet.somnia.network/staking